Take advantage of the fall season and prepare for the months to come with these four financial tips.

-Fall is a beautiful time of year – and not just because the pumpkin spice latte is back.
+Fall is a beautiful time of year and not just because of the pumpkin spice latte.
 The leaves change color, the pumpkin patches surface, and the spirit of giving is very much alive.

 Go forth and enjoy those seasonal wonders, but keep these important things in mind as we begin to look forward to the months ahead.

 Prepare For Key Changes

 It’s during fall that we need to make some important decisions for the year to come.
 One of those decisions involves open enrollment.
 This is the time to make changes to benefits, such as health savings contributions, medical coverage, and others.
-Think long and hard about this before locking in your elections.
+Give yourself plenty of time to think through these options before locking in your elections.

 While you’re at it, you may want to review additional services as well.
 When’s the last time you looked at your home, renters, and/or auto insurance policies?
 Ask your provider if there are discounts that may be applied or compare providers and make the switch.
 For added savings, consider canceling services or memberships you no longer need.

-Expenses shouldn’t creep up on us as we approach the end of the year approaches.
-If you’re like the majority of people, you’ll be spending a little more during the holidays, so begin planning and saving if you haven’t done so already.
+Don’t let expenses creep up on you as the end of the year approaches.
+If you’re like the majority of people, you’ll be spending a little more during the holidays.
+Begin planning and saving if you haven’t done so already.